 - Is the lender and/or the servicer correctly reporting information to the credit bureaus?

 Once this information has been obtained, we work with you to determine your goals and design a plan to best suit your individual circumstances.
 For example, if you have a federal student loan, this may mean determining what, if any, statutory discharges are available or assisting you with rehabilitating loans that are already in default.
 If you have private loans, this may include defending you in a lawsuit or negotiating a more favorable payment schedule.

 Let the knowledgeable, experienced staff at Peterson Legal assist you in creating a present and future financial picture that allows you to live your life with confidence, flexibility, and peace of mind.
-Call or email us today to start a conversation about your student loans and longterm financial plan.
+Call us today at 612-367-6568 or contact us online today to start a conversation about your student loans and long-term financial plan.